roden85/OdinLandingPage/README.md

 # OdinLandingPage
-First practice landing page using HTML and CSS.
+First landing page using HTML and CSS.
 Courtesy of The Odin Project.